-Christian Giordano believes that the world of architecture and design is due for a reinvention and, as the majority owner of Mancini Duffy, he is perfectly primed to be the one doing the reimagining.
+Christian Giordano believes that the world of architecture and design is due for a reinvention and, as the majority shareholder of Mancini Duffy, he is perfectly primed to be the one doing the reimagining.

 Christian approaches his leadership role with the benefit of 20 years of experience, as well as a recognized commitment to pushing the boundaries within the industry.
 He spent the formative years of his career, from 2004 to 2013, at HLW International.
 An acclaimed designer, Christian was well respected for his work with technology and media giants including HBO, ESPN and Disney, and was named to Building Design + Construction’s “40 Under 40” Class of 2013.

 That same year, Ralph Mancini extended him an offer to join his firm, Mancini Duffy.
 Less than one year after coming on board, Christian was named president of Mancini Duffy in October of 2014.
 He assumed the role of majority owner in January of 2017.